Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

     -   critical:
         -   Order of execution is non-deterministic, but one thread at a time.
-        -   Less efficient that atomic for simple operations as it uses locking instead of hardware support.
+        -   Less efficient than atomic for simple operations as it uses locking instead of hardware support.
         -   `#pragma omp critical`
 -   Shared versus private variables: